-Business Consulting / An Overview of Federal and State Overtime Exemption Laws
+Medical Business Advisory / An Overview of Federal and State Overtime (OT) Exemption Laws

-An Overview of Federal and State Overtime Exemption Laws
+An Overview of Federal and State Overtime (OT) Exemption Laws

-It means that if you have FLSA-exempt executive, administrative and professional employees, you do not have to pay them overtime for more than 40 hours worked in a workweek — as long as you pay them at least $684 per week (or $35,568 per year).
+The OT exemption rule means that if you have FLSA-exempt executive, administrative, and professional employees, you do not have to pay them overtime for more than 40 hours worked in a workweek — as long as you pay them at least $684 per week (or $35,568 per year).

-For example, California, Pennsylvania, New York and Maine all have their own overtime exemption laws.
+For example, California, Pennsylvania, New York, and Maine all have their own OT exemption laws.

 To illustrate, let’s look at Pennsylvania.

 On Oct.
-3, 2020, the Pennsylvania Department of Labor and Industry published a final rule progressively increasing the pay threshold for exempt executive, administrative and professional employees as follows:
+3, 2020, the Pennsylvania Department of Labor and Industry published a final OT exemption rule progressively increasing the pay threshold for exempt executive, administrative and professional employees as follows:

 • $684 per week, starting Oct.
 3, 2020.